 separated into leaves

 For the marinade: Whisk soy sauce, brown sugar, garlic, ginger, rice vinegar, and sesame oil together in a nonreactive container and set aside until ready to use.

 The marinade can be made up to 2 days ahead.
 Store refrigerated in an airtight container until ready to use.

-Heat 1 tablespoon of the canola oil in a large (10-to-12-inch) frying pan over medium-high heat.
+For the mushrooms: Heat 1 tablespoon of the canola oil in a large frying pan over medium-high heat.
 When the oil shimmers and wisps of smoke come off the surface, add the onion.
 Cook, stirring rarely, until translucent and charred, about 3 minutes.
 Remove to a large bowl and return the pan to the stove.

 Add another 1 tablespoon of oil and add 1/3 off the mushrooms.
 Cook, stirring occasionally until browned and all liquid is cooked off, about 8 minutes.
 Add mushrooms to onion mixture and repeat twice more to cook off all remaining mushrooms.

 The mushroom mixture can be made up to 2 days in advance.
 Store refrigerated in an airtight container and warm up over medium heat before serving.

 Meanwhile, place half the marinade in a small saucepan and cook over medium high heat until reduced by half, about 3 minutes.
 Add the remaining (non-reduced) bulgogi marinade to the last batch of mushrooms, add reserved mushrooms and onions and stir to coat through.
 Cook until marinated is reduced and the mushrooms are coated a light glaze, about 5 minutes.
 Remove from heat, add reduced marinade and scallions and stir through.